Children attend school at Harsham Camp for internally displaced people in Erbil, Iraq. UNICEF/Wathiq Khuzaie

 SDG 4 reminds us that we need to “promote lifelong learning opportunities for all”.
 This is especially important for children recruited and used as child soldiers or whose education was interrupted for so long that going back to a regular school might be difficult or impossible.

-Child soldiers are often forced to commit violent acts.
-For these children, going back to their communities or back to school might not be an option.
-They may have a hard time finding their place in society once their ordeal is over.
-If we do not promote their reintegration, and help them find ways to contribute to their communities through vocational training opportunities, these boys and girls may grow up to contribute to the stalling or, worse, the reversal of development.
+The reintegration of former child soldiers is essential for the well-being of conflict-affected children but also beneficial for the community as a whole and must be prioritized.
+Boys and girls released may have a hard time finding their place in society once their ordeal is over.
+If we do not promote their non-discriminatory reintegration and help them find ways to contribute to their communities through vocational training opportunities, these boys and girls may grow up to contribute to the stalling or, worse, the reversal of development.

 Extensive resources are required to support the release and reintegration of former child soldiers, with special attention needing to be paid to the needs of girls.
 Providing financial support to reintegration programmes must be a key factor for the development programmes in post-conflict situations.